Large-Momentum Effective Theory: Renormalization and Matching for PDFs

 \subsection{Nonperturbative Renormalization and Matching}

 The multiplicative renormalizability of the nonlocal Wilson-line operators for quasi-PDFs allows a nonperturbative renormalization on the lattice, after which the continuum limit can be taken.
 This is an important step in the application of LaMET.
-So far, two schemes have been proposed for the nonperturbative renormalization of the large-$|z|$ matrix elements.
-One is to perform a mass subtraction of the Wilson line first~\cite{Musch:2010ka,Ishikawa:2016znu,Chen:2016fxx,Zhang:2017bzy,Green:2017xeu,Green:2020xco}, and then renormalize the remnant UV divergences with lattice perturbation theory or nonperturbative schemes.
+One way of doing so is to perform a mass subtraction of the Wilson line first~\cite{Musch:2010ka,Ishikawa:2016znu,Chen:2016fxx,Zhang:2017bzy,Green:2017xeu,Green:2020xco}, and then renormalize the remnant UV divergences with lattice perturbation theory or other nonperturbative schemes.
 Another scheme which has gained more popularity in recent years is the regularization-independent momentum subtraction (RI/MOM) scheme~\cite{Constantinou:2017sej,Stewart:2017tvs,Alexandrou:2017huk,Chen:2017mzz,Liu:2018uuj}.
-In the coordinate space approach where $|z|\ll 1/\Lambda_{\rm QCD}$, the ratios of the equal-time correlators in different states~\cite{Radyushkin:2017cyf,Orginos:2017kos} have also been proposed as a renormalization scheme with the denominator being a matrix element at zero hadron momentum.
-We discuss these three schemes in order below.
+In the coordinate space approach where $|z|\ll \Lambda_{\rm QCD}^{-1}$, the ratios of quasi-LF correlations in different states~\cite{Radyushkin:2017cyf,Orginos:2017kos,Braun:2018brg,Li:2020xml} have also been proposed as a renormalization scheme.
+At large $z$, the RI/MOM and ratio schemes introduce extra nonperturbative effects at different levels, which may distort the IR property of the original quasi-LF correlations.
+Due to the suppression of long-range contributions by large $P^z$ in the Fourier transform, this nonperturbative contamination mainly affects the end-point region in $x$-space, while the existing LaMET calculations with RI/MOM scheme at moderate $x$, for example in~\cite{Alexandrou:2018eet,Lin:2018qky}, suffers less from such systematics.
+Nevertheless, the above complication can be avoided by switching to the hybrid scheme~\cite{Ji:2020brr} where one utilizes the advantages of different schemes at short and large distances.
+In the following, we discuss the above schemes in order, with a particular focus on the hybrid renormalization scheme.

-Before we proceed, it should be noted that the current-current correlators in~\cite{Braun:2007wv,Ma:2017pxb} do not need or have very simple renormalization on the lattice, though it might be more costly to simulate them.
-Besides, there is another distinct method which is based on a redefinition of the quasi-PDF with smeared fermion and gauge fields via the gradient flow~\cite{Monahan:2016bvm}.
+Before we proceed, it should be noted that the current-current correlators in~\cite{Detmold:2005gg,Braun:2007wv,Ma:2017pxb} do not need or have simple renormalization on the lattice, though it might be more costly to simulate them.
+Besides, there is another distinct method based on a redefinition of the quasi-PDF with smeared fermion and gauge fields via the gradient flow~\cite{Monahan:2016bvm}.
 The smeared quasi-PDF is free from UV divergences and remains finite in the continuum limit, which can be perturbatively matched onto the PDF~\cite{Monahan:2017hpu}.
 Nevertheless, this method awaits to be implemented on the lattice.